Can Albemarle Corporation (ALB) Remain Competitive?

 Loop Capital, on the other hand, stated in their research note that they expect to see ALB reach a price target of $186, previously predicting the price at $174.
 The rating they have provided for ALB stocks is “Buy” according to the report published on March 01st, 2021.

-During the last 5 trading sessions, ALB fell by -1.16%, which changed the moving average for the period of 200-days by +83.41% in comparison to the 20-day moving average, which settled at $151.25.
-In addition, Albemarle Corporation saw -2.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ALB rose by +6.42%, which changed the moving average for the period of 200-days by +104.89% in comparison to the 20-day moving average, which settled at $149.13.
+In addition, Albemarle Corporation saw 3.67% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading